kwhitehall/otcmarketsScraper/README.md

 The information extracted by this code is as follows:

-insider disclosure: extracts the 'SEC Transactions Last 2 Years' table completely by going to each successive next page
+INSIDER DISCLOSURE: extracts the 'SEC Transactions Last 2 Years' table completely by going to each successive next page

-profile: extracs the business' description by also clicking 'more' on the page and then extracting the whole description short sales: extracts the whole ajax loaded page
+PROFILE: extracs the business' description by also clicking 'more' on the page and then extracting the whole description

+SHORT SALES: extracts the whole ajax loaded page

-quote: extracts the shole page
+QUOTE: extracts the shole page

-news: extracs the 'News and Analysis' table by clicking each entry: saving the ajax loaded content then
+NEWS: extracs the 'News and Analysis' table by clicking each entry: saving the ajax loaded content then
       of if it's and external link it saved it into a file.
-Then it goes to all the next pages in the table. saves each news with
-      ********************************** seperated lines.
+Then it goes to all the next pages in the table.
+Saves each news with ********************************** seperated lines.

 RUN::